1990–91 Sacramento Kings season

-The 1990–91 NBA season was the Kings' 42nd season in the National Basketball Association, and sixth season in Sacramento.
-In the 1990 NBA draft, the Kings became the first team in NBA history to wield four first round draft choices, selecting forward Lionel Simmons out of La Salle University with the seventh pick, guard Travis Mays with the 14th pick, center Duane Causwell with the 18th pick, and forward Anthony Bonner with the 23rd pick.
-However, their struggles continued as they lost their first seven games of the season, on their way to an awful 1–13 start.
-The Kings finished last place in the Pacific Division with a 25–57 record, losing a record of 37 consecutive road games, and finishing with the worst road record in NBA history at 1–40.
+The 1990–91 Sacramento Kings season was the 42nd season for the Sacramento Kings in the National Basketball Association, and their sixth season in Sacramento, California.
+In the 1990 NBA draft, the Kings became the first team in NBA history to receive four first-round draft picks, selecting small forward Lionel Simmons out of La Salle University with the seventh overall pick, point guard Travis Mays from the University of Texas with the 14th overall pick, center Duane Causwell out of Temple University with the 18th overall pick, and power forward Anthony Bonner out of Saint Louis University with the 23rd overall pick.

+However, the Kings continued to struggle as they lost their first seven games of the regular season, on their way to an awful 1–13 start.
+The Kings finished in last place in the Pacific Division with a 25–57 record, losing a record of 37 consecutive road games, and finishing with the worst road record in NBA history at 1–40.

 Wayman Tisdale only played just 33 games due to a foot injury, and Bonner only played in just 34 games.
-Simmons made the NBA All-Rookie First Team, while Mays was selected to the NBA All-Rookie Second Team.
+Simmons was named to the NBA All-Rookie First Team, while Mays was selected to the NBA All-Rookie Second Team.
 Following the season, Antoine Carr was traded to the San Antonio Spurs, and Mays was dealt to the Atlanta Hawks.

 For the season, the team changed their uniforms, plus adding darker blue road jerseys.
-The uniforms lasted until 1994.
+The uniforms remained in use until 1994.